LarsMstangeland/WebutviklingProsjekt/README.md

 ## Setup database connections

 The database connections should already set up in our config files.
 However these are `.gitignored` and will not show up if the repo is cloned from github.
 But they will be defined in this repo if you have gained access via, file sharing/zipping.
 The needed info will be in the server/config.ts file.
-You might also need to install bcrypt to support hashing passwords.
+You might also need to install bcryptjs and @types/bcryptjs to support hashing passwords.
 We decided to keep these node_module files to make it easier for configuration and usage.
+They are outside the the main repo.

 `server/config.ts`: